 If students wish to withdraw from a class after regular registration, they must withdraw officially by submitting the appropriate forms to the Office of the Registrar.
-A student who
+A student who does not withdraw officially from a class is subject to an "F" grade.

-\First week of class is defined as the first 6 calendar days of the term for 16-week classes and the first 3 calendar days of the term for 8-week classes.
+First week of class is defined as the first 6 calendar days of the term for 16-week classes and the first 3 calendar days of the term for 8-week classes.
 Other classes not following the regular schedule will be prorated based on the length of the course.
-First day of semester or term is defined as the day when "classes begin" according to the official College calendar at the beginning of this Bulletin.
+First day of semester of term is defined as the day when "classes begin" according to the official College calendar at the beginning of this Bulletin.